 - A Medicare-Medicaid Plan (MMP), sometimes referred to as a "Duals" plan, is a demonstration that combines Medicare and Medicaid.
-It's a three-way contract between CMS, Medicaid and Superior as defined in Section 2602 of the Affordable Care Act. - The purpose of the MMP plan is to improve quality, reduce costs and improve the member experience.
+It's a three-way contract between CMS, State Medicaid and Wellcare as defined in Section 2602 of the Affordable Care Act. - The purpose of the MMP plan is to improve quality, reduce costs and improve the member experience.
 This is accomplished by the following: - Ensuring dually eligible members have full access to the services they are entitled. - Improving coordination between the federal government and state requirements. - Developing innovative care coordination and integration models. - Eliminating financial misalignments that lead to poor quality and cost shifting.

-Medicaid-Medicare Plans (MMP) cont.
+Medicaid-Medicare Plans (MMP)

 - Eligibility rules vary from state to state, however, general eligibility guidelines must be met.
-Members must be eligible for Medicare and Medicaid, and have no private insurance. - MMP members have full Medicare and Medicaid rights and benefits. - The Medicare and Medicaid benefits are integrated as one benefit with Centene coordinating services and payment. - MMPs do not require a Model of Care.
+Members must be eligible for Medicare and Medicaid, and have no private insurance. - MMP members have full Medicare and Medicaid rights and benefits. - The Medicare and Medicaid benefits are integrated as one benefit with Wellcare coordinating services and payment. - MMPs do not require a Model of Care.
+However, you, as a provider, must be informed of the 3 way contract.